 Combined revenue of top 20 Deloitte Football Money League clubs passes €5bn

-Dan Jones, Partner in the Sports Business Group at Deloitte, said: “Real Madrid remain firmly at the top of the Money League, even though the club experienced a trophyless end to the 2012/13 season.
+Dan Jones, Partner in the Sports Business Group at Deloitte, said: “Real Madrid remains firmly at the top of the Money League, even though the club experienced a trophyless end to the 2012/13 season.
 Despite tough economic conditions, particularly within Spain, the club’s ability to generate substantial commercial revenue both domestically and internationally is central to their success.
 This helped widen the gap to their nearest rivals in the Money League, FC Barcelona, to €36m.
 Both Spanish clubs enjoy substantial revenue from individually negotiated broadcast deals, which is key in contributing to their overall revenue advantage over their European peers.